cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 npm -v
 meteor --version
 ```
-If you don't have errors after running these commands, congratulations !
-You can move on !
+If you don't have errors after running these commands, congratulations!
+You can move on!
-However, if you have erros, if you ran the commands correctly.
+However, if you have errors, check if you ran the commands correctly.
-Afterwards, Google is your best friend !
+Afterwards, Google is your best friend!

 On Windows, simply download the installer and follow the basic Windows installation procedure that most software has.
-Here, instead of Bash,Terminator or iTerm, you can use Powershell or the good old Command Prompt.
+Here, instead of Bash, Terminator or iTerm, you can use Powershell or the good old Command Prompt.
 The commands are mostly the same.

 ##Tools
-The tool that works best for us, and the one which we recommend you use, would be WebStorm,from Jetbrains.
+The tool that works best for us, and the one which we recommend you use, would be WebStorm, from Jetbrains.
-Students can get it for free,and other people can get a free 30-day evaluation trial.
+Students can get it for free, and other people can get a free 30-day evaluation trial.
+You can download Webstorm from [here](https://goo.gl/gqmqwt).

-You can learn more about Webstorm [here](https://www.jetbrains.com/webstorm/documentation/).
+To learn more about Webstorm go [here](https://www.jetbrains.com/webstorm/documentation/).

 Another tool which is quite easy to learn and use would be Sublime Text.
 This is a code editor with a lot of features that will make your life a whole lot easier,
 if you're looking to get in the coding business.
+You can download it from [here](https://www.sublimetext.com/3).

+To learn how to use it properly,go [here](https://scotch.io/bar-talk/the-complete-visual-guide-to-sublime-text-3-getting-started-and-keyboard-shortcuts).

 ## Creating a project